 Pitch bend range: 48 semitones

 What about Glide & Slide tracking, and Press tracking?
 Those settings aren’t important for setting up the Seaboard with Equator.

 Now, in Equator, click on the menu icon and then MIDI Settings…, and ensure that MPE Mode is On, Channels are from 2 to 16, and the Pitch Bend ranges are set to 48.

-- Equator has many Preset sounds already installed.
-Shift between them to hear what Equator can do.
+- Equator has many preset sounds already installed.
+Select the “<” or “>” preset switch buttons to hear what Equator can do.